Storm hits Spain, flooding towns, cutting electricity, rail services | Science-Environment

 An intense rain storm on Wednesday wreaked havoc in several parts of Spain, causing severe flooding in some towns, leaving thousands of people without electricity and forcing the closure of some roads and rail links.
 The storm, which gained strength due to high temperatures and humidity, hit especially hard in the coast town of Alcanar in the northeastern region of Catalonia.

+Around a dozen people were relocated to a sports arena set up to shelter people while two hotels were hosting over 20 people, Catalonia's emergency service said in a statement.
+No fatalities have been reported.

-Two people were treated for mild hypothermia, local emergency head Ricard Exposito told a media briefing, adding that emergency services had received over 350 calls in a seven-hour span.
-Around 7,000 homes in the area lost electricity service while several roads and rail links were interrupted.
+Three people were taken to a local hospital for mild hypothermia symptoms, it added.
+Around 5,000 homes in the area remained without electricity service, mobile communications were also affected while several roads and rail links were interrupted.

 Intense rain and flooding was also reported in the central Castilla-La Mancha and Navarra regions, halting the high-speed rail link between the Spanish capital Madrid and Toledo, rail administrator Adif tweeted.